 - Our Responsibility for Others – We want our team members to watch out for you and for each other.
 It’s not enough to watch out for yourself only.
 It’s our job to remind others who may forget to practice proper safety or make poor safety judgments.

 - Engineered Controls – Our first line of safety on your site will be trying to find and integrate engineered controls.
 Similar to guards on a machine, we’ll look for ways to perform the work avoiding the risk entirely or designing systems, procedures, tools or equipment that diminishes or eliminates the risks.

-- PPE Issue – Our team member are issued a safety bag with all necessary PPE (Personal Protective Equipment).
+- PPE Issued – Our team member are issued a safety bag with all necessary PPE (Personal Protective Equipment).
 Few of our peers can match us or even come close to providing the range and extent of PPE we do.
-We equip our team with the best gear and the correct gear for any environment
+We equip our team with the best gear and the correct gear for any environment.

 - Communication – Safe operations require constant communication.
 We want you to know we believe this.
 As a team, we’re constantly communicating; whether it’s new procedures, improved techniques, processes, changes in SOP’s, refresher training or continuing technical or safety training.
 A few ways we do this:

 - Team Meetings – We hold 12-15 meetings annually with ALL field team members.
 These meetings are held in our training room equipped for WebEx participation so traveling team members can participate regardless of where they are.
 We also record these meetings to share with absent team members so everyone receives the benefit of the information.

 - Need-To-Knows – A process we use to rapidly communicate critical information to everyone.
 These are brief bulletins viewed and signed daily or as they occur.